mkibabu/tutorials/Notes.md

 ## 3. Adding a View

+This section explains the intricacies of views and how they are used to cleanly encapsulate the process of gernerating HTML responses to a client.

 Views in ASP.NET can be created using the *Razor View Engine*, which creates pages with a `.cshtml` extension.